 I have been planning to visit Brunei for a long time, but I just waited for the right time.
 And while planning our winter trip to Southeast Asia, I plan to fly straight to the Philippines to visit my family and spend Christmas with them.

-Since we have three weeks, I wanted to combine the trip with other countries such as India and Brunei.
+Since we have three weeks, I wanted to combine the trip with other countries such as India and the Philippines.
 The idea stayed two nights in New Delhi and a couple of nights in Brunei.
 Somehow the entire program was changed and became twelve days in India.

 So after reviewed the planning, we only have one night in Brunei.
 I’ve tried to abbreviate the itinerary to add more nights in the capital.
 Unfortunately, we’ll miss Christmas that I have planned with the family, so it is going to be one night or nothing.
 I really want to visit Brunei on this trip while we’re in the surrounding countries.